Cecilia Makiwane: Nursing in South Africa

 Bantu nursing was introduced with the growing need for Xhosa people in King William’s Town to have nurses who shared their cultural background.
 This led to Makiwane qualifying as a professional nurse in 1908.
-At the time, only 6% of Black women in the country could read and write.
+At the time, only 6 per cent of Black women in the country could read and write.
 Only those with nine to 10 years of schooling could register.
 Makiwane had nine years of schooling before she started the training course.
 The lack of adequate schooling for Black people hindered many from entering the field which required to pass a written examination in English or Afrikaans.

 In 1910, the government started training more Black women.
 Under colonial rule, the Transvaal and the Orange Free State commenced nurse training for Black women in the 1930s and 1950s, respectively.
 Other mission hospitals also trained more Black women in order to provide healthcare in rural areas.
 The field was only gradually opened to Black women with 255 Black nurses training nationwide in 1937.
 By the 1940s, there were only about 800 registered Black nurses in the country.
 By 1990, of the approximately 15 000 nurses who were registered with the South African Nursing Council, about two-thirds were people of colour.

 Activism

 In 1912, Makiwane took part in what was probably the first women's anti-pass campaign.
-In this campaign, a petition was signed by some 5000 African and mixed-ancestry women in the Free State (province).
+In this campaign, a petition was signed by some 5000 African and mixed-ancestry women in the Free State.
 It was sent to Louis Botha demanding for the pass laws to be repealed.